pkerpedjiev/emptypipes/_posts/2014-12-08-gene-popularity.md

  15 of the 20 genes are heavily involved in some human disease.
 The remaining entries are either regulatory (UBC, ACE and ESR1), historic (w) or just simply useful (Gt(ROSA)26Sor).
-The majority come from human, followed by mouse (expressing genes also found in humans, Tnf and Trp53), and finally HIV and Drosophila.
+The majority come from human, followed by mouse (used to express genes also found in humans: Tnf and Trp53), and finally HIV and Drosophila.
 This is something of a reflection of where our interests and funding lie.
 The two most studied genes are involved in cancer, research in which is both well-funded and heavily reliant on genetic analysis.
 Four on